-- 15. BACK Press to exit out of menus or return to source selection screen.

-- 16. ▼ Press to navigate menus.

-- menu.

-- 18. ◄ Press to navigate menus.

-- 19. ▲ Press to navigate menus.
+- source selection screen. - 16. $\mathbf{\nabla}$ Push to navigate menus. - 17.
+OK Push to select the highlighted option in a menu. - 18. \blacktriangleleft Push to navigate menus. - 19. \blacktriangle Push to navigate menus.

 Replacing The Remote Control Batteries

 The remote control requires two AAA batteries for operation.
 To replace the batteries: